All Episodes

 That's a million dollars per person.

-The lesson that we need to learn, and this was when I was here last time, Mark Belling uh was interviewing me about my new book.
+The lesson that we need to learn, and this was when I was here last time, Mark Belling was interviewing me about my new book.

 My big point about this was the urgency.

-Stop it with the sixteen million dollars.
+Stop it with the $16 million.

 Just stop it.